Roni Feinstein

 roni feinstein ai weiwei

-With Ai Weiwei and Jeffrey Deitch at an ArtTable Southern California event in the space of “AiWeiwei: Zodiac” at Deitch’s new L.A. gallery.
+With Ai Weiwei and Jeffrey Deitch at an ArtTable Southern California event in the space of “AiWeiwei: Zodiac,” October 2018.

-At a time when much art reporting is dominated by market concerns, the daily newspaper and myriad online websites focused upon current sales and art’s investment value, the intention here is to reveal the wonder, beauty, and intellectual stimulation afforded by art, to revel in art’s capacity to stir the eye, heart, and mind.
-I will explore how an artist’s work may be seen, experienced, and interpreted, how it relates to art historical precedents and the work of the artist’s contemporaries, and why the work is meaningful in the context of the time and world in which we live.
+The intention of my writing, teaching, and this website is to reveal the wonder, beauty, and intellectual stimulation afforded by art, to revel in art’s capacity to stir the eye, heart, and mind.
+I explore how an artist’s work may be seen, experienced, and interpreted, how it relates to art historical precedents and the work of the artist’s contemporaries, and why the work is meaningful in the context of the time and world in which we live.

 Introducing Mila Gokhman

-During the period of COVID-19, I have devoted myself to trying to get the word out about the fantastic, technically innovative work of an entirely unknown, 86-year-old artist I first encountered in October of 2019.
-At that time, I was asked by the … Read More
+During the period of COVID-19, I devoted myself to trying to get the word out about the fantastic, technically innovative work of an entirely unknown, 88-year-old artist I first encountered in October of 2019.
+At that time, I was asked by the Jewish … Read More

 Vija Celmins SFMOMA